dubsquared/devopsblog/source/_posts/2013-04-09-using-message-queues-in-cloud-applications.markdown

 There are several queues to choose from, each with benefits and drawbacks.

 ###RabbitMQ
 The most popular is [RabbitMQ](http://www.rabbitmq.com/), due to multiple operating system support (even Windows!) and a plethora of [clients and tools](http://www.rabbitmq.com/devtools.html) that support RabbitMQ.
-RabbitMQ also implements a common standard: the Advanced Message Queuing Protocol (AMQP).
+RabbitMQ is written in Erlang and implements a common standard: the Advanced Message Queuing Protocol (AMQP).
 RabbitMQ queues messages on a central server, making it easy to deploy but a bit more interesting to scale.

 ###ActiveMQ